 Muslims may seek to enter: B'desh telecom regulator suspends mobile services along India border

-Dhaka, Dec 31: The telecom regulator of Bangladesh has ordered operators to shut down services along the border with India citing security reasons, the officials said this in a statement.
+New Delhi, Dec 31: The telecom regulator of Bangladesh has ordered operators to shut down services along the border with India citing security reasons, the officials said this in a statement.

 According to reports, in an order released on Monday the officials stated that the mobile network coverage has been suspended for one kilometre along the entire Bangladesh border with India until further notice "for the sake of the country's security in the current circumstances".